Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.

 1. Adhere to the 20/20/20 Rule

 Your eyes were not made to be fixed on something in front of you all day.
-During long workdays, the 20/20/20 rule allows you to give your eyes the much-needed break.
+During long workdays, the 20/20/20 Rule allows you to give your eyes a much-needed break.

 2. Check the lighting in your space

-Make sure your ambient lighting is about half as bright as the average office and use lower wattage bulbs.
+Ensure your ambient lighting is about half as bright as the average office, and use lower-wattage bulbs.

 3. Frequently check your eyes

-Regular eye exams help you monitor your eye health and make sure that your issues don't go beyond common eye strain.
-Additionally, it presents a wonderful chance for you to discuss your habits and your eye health with a professional!
+Regular eye exams help you monitor your health and ensure your issues don't go beyond common eye strain.
+Additionally, it presents an excellent chance to discuss your habits and eye health with a professional!

 4. Decrease Glare